Achalasia Cardia: Symptoms, Causes, Diagnosis, & Treatment

 Surgical Treatment

-At Max hospital, Saket, our gastroenterology team with cumulative experience of more than 150,000 endoscopic procedures, is providing cutting-edge treatment for patients with complex GI disorders.
-Our team, under the leadership of Dr. Vikas Singla, has one of the highest experiences in the treatment of achalasia cardia.
-The team has already performed more than 400 cases of per oral endoscopy myotomy in patients of achalasia cardia with excellent results.
+We at Max Super Speciality Hospital are one of the few centres where state of art high resolution manometry is performed.
+We offer incisionless endoscopic treatment called POEM (Per oral endoscopic myotomy) for achalasia.
+The POEM procedure for achalasia is safe, offers excellent long-term results, and does not require extended hospital stays.
+After 24 hours of the POEM procedure, a liquid diet is started.
+At Max Hospital, Saket, our gastroenterology team, which has cumulative experience of more than 150,000 endoscopic procedures, provides cutting-edge treatment for patients with complex GI disorders.
+Our team, under the leadership of Dr. Vikas Singla, has one of the highest experiences in treating achalasia cardia.
+The team has performed more than 700 cases of per oral endoscopic myotomy in patients of achalasia cardia with excellent results.
+Apart from POEM , Pneumatic balloon dilatation being also performed at this institute.

 Related Video